References on resume. Or Resume on references?

 So, how big your references list can be?

-On an average, Three to Five is the ideal number of references for a resume reference page.
+On an average, Three to Five is the ideal number of references for a reference page for resume.

 We are humans.